new Stem cell therapy for Autoimmune Disease

 The 10 Common Autoimmune Diseases in 2024

-5. Inflammatory bowel disease (IBD) is an autoimmune disease that causes chronic inflammation in the intestinal wall’s linings.
+5. Inflammatory bowel disease (IBD) is an autoimmune disease that causes chronic inflammation in the intestinal wall’s lining.
 There are two primary types of IBD, including Crohn’s disease and Ulcerative colitis.
 The symptoms of IBD are characterized by inflammation in the gastrointestinal (GI) tract, but the GI tract area depends on the type of IBD the patient is diagnosed with.
 Patients with Crohn’s disease can get inflammation in any part of the gastrointestinal tract, from the inside of the mouth down to the anus.
 On the other hand, ulcerative colitis primarily affects the linings of the rectum and large intestine (colon).[3]
 Common symptoms of IBD can include:

 • Drowsiness